NCU-CC/Service-Location/location-client-volley/README.md

 ## Location-Client-Volley
-location data consumer for java
+location data consumer on android volley

 ### Build a *LocationConfig*
 - build by yourself